-But the question is, what are the strengths and weaknesses of Wix vs WordPress?
+The question is, what are the strengths and weaknesses of Wix vs WordPress?
 Is either of them better than the other?

 The main differences and similarities between WordPress and Wix

-The main difference between WordPress and Wix is that both are online, fully-featured and self-contained tools.
+The main similarity between WordPress and Wix is that both are online, fully-featured and self-contained tools.
 However, WordPress is a software package that needs to be installed on a web server before it can be used.

-- If you want to use Wix, all you have to do is visit their respective websites, sign up for an account, and you will immediately be able to start building your website via Wix’s online builder interface.
+- If you want to use Wix, all you have to do is visit their respective websites, sign up for an account, and you will immediately be able to start building your website using Wix’s online builder interface.